 Advances research courses include:

 The two semester doctoral internship (taken Fall/Spring or Spring/Fall) serves as a culminating experience, with no more than nine hours of coursework (excluding dissertation) to be completed.
-A basic purpose of the internship is to provide the student an opportunity to integrate his/her cognitive learning and skill in teaching, research and scholarship, counseling, leadership, and supervision.
+A basic purpose of the internship is to provide the student an opportunity to integrate his/her cognitive learning and skill in teaching, research and scholarship, counseling, leadership and advocacy, and supervision.
 The doctoral internship should allow for expression, in varying degrees, of the doctoral coursework.
-Thus, there will be a diversity of placements of doctoral level interns.
-With the 2016 CACREP standards for doctoral internship, a total of 600 hours must be completed in three of five categories, which include: teaching, research and scholarship, counseling leadership, and supervision.
-At least 240 of the 600 hours must be direct service.
-It is expected that the intern will perform many of the activities of a regular employed professional in their respective settings. each placement will require supervision.
+Thus, there is a diversity of placements of doctoral level interns.
+With the 2016 CACREP standards for doctoral internship, a total of 600 hours must be completed in three of five categories, which include: teaching, research and scholarship, counseling leadership and advocacy, and supervision.
+It is expected that the intern will perform many of the activities of a regular employed professional in their respective settings.
+Each placement will require supervision.
 Internships may be either paid or unpaid and at times a student may have a placement at his/her site of employment, allowing that internship activities differ from the intern's regular duties/responsibilities and that co-advisors approve.

 All students planning to enroll in internship need to provide documentation to their instructor of current professional liability insurance before they can begin their internship experience.